The Book: Third Edition

 What This Book Covers

-Each chapter in Effective Python: Second Edition contains a broad but related set of items.
-Feel free to jump between all 90 items and follow your interest.
+Each chapter in Effective Python contains a broad but related set of items.
 Each item contains concise and specific guidance explaining how you can write Python programs more effectively.
 Items include advice on what to do, what to avoid, how to strike the right balance, and why this is the best choice.
 Items reference each other to make it easier to fill in the gaps as you read.
+Feel free to jump between items and follow your interest.

-This second edition is focused exclusively on Python 3, up to and including version 3.8.
-It contains 30+ completely new items with additional best practices.
-Most of the original items from the first edition have been revised and included, but many have undergone substantial updates.
-For some items my advice has completely changed between the two editions of the book due best practices evolving as Python has matured.
+This third edition covers the language up through Python version 3.13.
+This book includes 35 completely new items compared to the second edition, two new chapters focused on robustness and performance, and in-depth coverage of creating C-extension modules and interfacing with native shared libraries.
+Most of the items from the second edition have been revised and included, but many have undergone substantial updates.
+For some items, my advice has completely changed (compared to the second edition) due to best practices evolving as Python has matured.

 Chapter 1: Pythonic Thinking